champgm/aws-emailer/README.md

 Here's a summary of what the Lambda architecture does:
  * Is triggered by the arrival of an SNS message
  * Attempts to parse keys and recipients from the message
- * Collect environment variables from AWS configuration
+ * Collects environment variables from AWS configuration
  * Retrieves the recipient's address from MySQL
  * Retrieves the intended subject from MySQL
  * Retrieves the intended body from DynamoDB